lah7/gtk3-classic/README.md

 * Scrollbars are always visible.
   * You can enable invisible scrollbars by `GTK_OVERLAY_SCROLLING=1` environment variable.
-* Current working directory is opened by default in file chooser dialog instead recently used files.
 * Atril instead of Evince is set as default previewer in printing dialog.

 #### Other